Ale-JRD/Trads/content/post/index-T1.md

 To begin with, Angela was the second daughter…although her older sister had already married another noble.

-「If I fall in love or get married, that will happen after I pass the position of Knight Commander to another person.
-Right now, my work is my love.」
+“If I fall in love or get married, that will happen after I pass the position of Knight Commander to another person.
+Right now, my work is my love.”

 Angela muttered as she glanced briefly in Widele’s direction.